Huang-CL/Magrathea/docs/paper.md

 A key design choice is **modularity**:

 - A large variety of EOS forms are supported in `EOS.cpp`, including Birch–Murnaghan, Vinet, Holzapfel, Keane, van der Waals gases, and tabulated.
-- Parameters for EOSs are defined and stored in a large library (70+ EOSs) in `EOSlist.cpp`.
+- Parameters for EOSs are defined and stored in a library of 70+ EOSs in `EOSlist.cpp`.
 - Phase diagrams for each layer define which material is used at a given P-T condition in `phase.cpp`.

 MAGRATHEA offers **nine run modes** through human-readable `.cfg` files: